 In addition to FUN learning programs offered to Tolland's youth, parents are welcome to join their children at the garden.
 There are workshops and demonstrations throughout the growing season.
 There are opportunities to volunteer by helping to weed the gardens or assist with the summer program.
 You can even hold your child's birthday party at the Youth Garden!
 Please contact Sandie Benjamin at firstname.lastname@example.org for more details.

 Garden club members, friends, volunteers, and children joined together in the fall of 2010 to start building the youth garden.
 We used the "lasagna" method which means you create layers of soil, newspaper, compost, and straw then we repeated the layers again until several large raised beds were completed.
 By the spring of 2011, the garden was ready for planting.
 The youth garden has grown and includes compost bins, a water containment system, herb gardens, butterfly garden, meadow garden, Little Free Library, and Turtle Learning Circle.
 The children are fully involved with the growth and development of the youth garden.
-They plant the gardens in the spring, they weed and cultivate the food, flowers, and herbs.
+They plant the gardens in the spring, then weed and cultivate the food, flowers, and herbs.
 They decorate the garden area as shown below with their artistic and creative painting on the garden shed and the colorful garden fence posts that can be seen from Cider Mill Road.

 Check out more photos at the official Tolland Recreation photo website: Tolland Youth Garden Program